Estela Esteban (1956 - 2020) - Obituary

 Estela was preceded in death by her parents, Juan and Consuelo Esteban.

-She is survived by her husband of seventeen years, Juan Ramirez of Anton; her children, daughter, Letisha Richardson and husband Levi of Levelland, sons, Gregg Amalla of Portales, NM, Juan Amalla of Tiverton, RI, Julian Amalla and wife Dawn of Lubbock, Steven Amalla and wife Rachel of Lubbock, Sammy Amalla and wife Bernadette of Suffolk, VA, sisters, Juanita Dabler and husband Amos of Dallastown, PA, Gloria Russell and husband Robert of Salinas, CA, Margie Luna of Hollister, CA; brothers, Manuel Esteban of Salinas, CA, John Esteban and wife Gail of King City, CA, Joe Esteban of Soledad, CA, Ed Esteban and wife Anita of Soledad, CA, 21 grandchildren and 9 great-grandchildren.
+She is survived by her husband of 17-years, Juan Ramirez of Anton; her children: daughter, Letisha Richardson and husband Levi of Levelland; sons, Gregg Amalla of Portales, N.M., Juan Amalla of Tiverton, R.I., Julian Amalla and wife Dawn of Lubbock, Steven Amalla and wife Rachel of Lubbock, Sammy Amalla and wife Bernadette of Suffolk, Va.; sisters, Juanita Dabler and husband Amos of Dallastown, Pa., Gloria Russell and husband Robert of Salinas, Calif., Margie Luna of Hollister, Calif.; brothers, Manuel Esteban of Salinas, Calif., John Esteban and wife Gail of King City, Calif., Joe Esteban of Soledad, Calif., Ed Esteban and wife Anita of Soledad, Calif.; 21 grandchildren; and nine great-grandchildren.